LorenzDuremdes/Second-Brain/psychological trauma.md

 	1. trauma tends to "disguise" itself as other mental illnesses (e.g. [[depression]], anxiety) e.g. fixing [[depression]] brings [[anxiety disorder]], which brings something else once "cured"
 	2. I didnt even know about cptsd and, for such a long [[time]], tried to tackle my anxiety and [[depression]] instead.
 I really thought I was creating my own problems subconsciously.
 While that might hold some truth, I am making leaps of progress just by understanding my cptsd and how it changed my [[brain]].^[https://www.reddit.com/r/CPTSD/comments/o6kkkx/if_you_said_to_someone_my_parents_broke_my/h2tdrqb?utm_source=share&utm_medium=web2x&context=3]
 ## [[psychosomatic]]
-1. how can there be a mismatch between the brain and body in people with psychological trauma?
+1. how can there be a mismatch between the [[brain]] and body in people with psychological trauma?
-	1. their bodies register the threat, but their conscious minds go on as if nothing has happened^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+	1. their bodies register the threat, but their conscious minds go on as if nothing has happened^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 61]
 		1. e.g. drugs and alcohol can also cause this mismatch
 2. how can "psychosomatism" be used to treat "psychological trauma"?
 	1. bottom up: by allowing the body to have experiences that deeply and viscerally contradict the helplessness, rage, or collapse that result from trauma[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 14]